Veterinary Technician

 Student Success & The Northern Experience

-Our Veterinary Technician prepares you for an exciting career caring for animals.
+Our Veterinary Technician program prepares you for an exciting career caring for animals.
 Our unique learning environment equips you with the skills and expertise for a successful career, starting from the first semester.
 Gain extensive, hands-on experience with our animal colony and benefit from our exceptional facilities and small class sizes.

 Learn to perform basic patient examination, collect data on vital signs, administer medications, prepare pharmaceuticals as prescribed by a veterinarian and much more.
 Our program also covers veterinary practice management skills including computer applications, recognizing behavioral signs of small animals and educating and counseling clients in the area of pet nutrition.